LCSB-BioCore/COBREXA.jl/docs/src/advanced/2_custom_model.md

 [here](../functions#Base-Types).

 A good solution to the second concern is a slightly more involved, as writing generic data modifiers is notoriously hard.
-Wtill, there is support for easily making small changes to the model using the modifications system, with functions such as [`with_added_reactions`](@ref) and [`with_set_bound`](@ref).
+Still, there is support for easily making small changes to the model using the modifications system, with functions such as [`with_added_reactions`](@ref) and [`with_set_bound`](@ref).